A single copy of this article may be reprinted for personal, noncommercial use only.

 Why do teens take performance-enhancing drugs?

-Some teens experiment with performance-enhancing drugs as a way to cope with insecurities, the difficulties of fitting in with a group of peers or a desire for independence.
+Some teens experiment with performance-enhancing drugs as a way to cope with body image insecurities or to fit in with a group of peers.
 Others may be influenced by societal pressure to win at all costs.